catalinghita8/android-compose-mvvm-foodies/README.md

 Every screen/flow defines its own contract class that states all corresponding core components described above: state content, events and effects.

+### Dependency injection
+[Hilt](https://developer.android.com/training/dependency-injection/hilt-android) is used for Dependency Injection as a wrapper on top of [Dagger](https://github.com/google/dagger).

+Apart from regular parameter/constructor injection, assisted injection is used in order to inject runtime `categoryId` parameter to `FoodCategoryDetailsViewModel`.
+While regular viewmodel injection was done through the `HiltViewModel` annotation, `FoodCategoryDetailsViewModel` was injected through the `@AssistedInject` annotation.

+The dynamic injection of the `categoryId` was done through defining it as an `@Assisted` parameter while also providing `ViewModelProvider.Factory` class for `FoodCategoryDetailsViewModel`.
+Additionally, an assisted factory `ViewModelAssistedFactory` was defined through the `@AssistedFactory` annotation.

 ### Decoupling Compose
 Since Compose is a standalone declarative UI framework, one must try to decouple it from the Android framework as much as possible.
 In order to achieve this, the project uses an `EntryPointActivity` that defines a navigation graph where every screen is a composable.